Skip to main content

 To view the files that the template generated, switch to the root directory of your newly created bundle.
 Files of particular interest include the following:

-Step 4: Validate the project’s bundle configuration file
+Step 4: Validate the bundle configuration

-In this step, you check whether the bundle configuration is valid.
+Now check whether the bundle configuration is valid.

 databricks bundle validate